DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Will there even be a need for medical espionage when Illunima, Google, BGI, etc. start offering free genome sequencing?
 Will it be good or bad once every child gets genome sequencing along with their birth certificate?
-Predicting the balance of world order is folly, but as they say "history repeats itslef".
+Predicting the balance of world order is folly, but as they say "history repeats itself".
 We can detach from our virtual identities; online presence, daily routines, but we cannot detach from our genetic identity.
 Unlike fingerprinting, or retinal scan, are we prepared to provide a biometric identity with so much information?